arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ## Overview

-The Opta™ micro PLC is designed to operate in several industrial environments.
-Because it is developed for implementation in crucial industrial processes, it is capable of managing delicate tasks and recognizing defined parameter set of variables when such measurement or request conditions are met to proceed with appropriate operation.
+The Opta™ micro PLC is designed to operate in several industrial environments involving crucial processes.
+These process types require controllers to be responsive and precise to manage their delicate tasks, and capable of handling large sets of conditions within defined parameters in real time.
+Asynchronous operations or spontaneous events are one of many processes that could require attention at any moment.

-The **Interrupt** feature can be set and used on Opta™ to handle time-sensitive and strictly scheduled tasks based on the state changes.
-This tutorial will help you learn to implement interrupt on Opta™ using Arduino ecosystem tools as the [Arduino IDE](https://www.arduino.cc/en/software).
+The **Interrupt**, a basic yet vital feature, is available on Opta™ to handle time-sensitive and unexpected events based on state changes.
+This tutorial will help you to implement interrupt on Opta™ using the [Arduino IDE](https://www.arduino.cc/en/software) found within Arduino ecosystem tools.

 ## Goals